teddybear082/UGVR/README.md

 -Display 2D UI of most Godot 4 3D games in an interactable panel in the VR world

--Basic emulation of xbox game pad with motion controls (except dpad and start / select buttons)
+-Basic emulation of xbox game pad with motion controls (hotkey to enable start,select and dpad)

+-Turn on/off menu pointers with gesture

 ## Presently not working: